martinthomson/escape-report/draft-thomson-escape-report.md

   recommendations or the power this gives them over publishers.

-The most common concern raised in the discussion was the effect of this technology on smaller publishers who might be less able to produce competitive packaging options, where their primary differentiation in the market has previously been the quality of their content.
+The most common concern raised in the discussion was the effect of this technology on smaller publishers who might be less able to optimize the packages they produce, where their primary differentiation in the market has previously been the quality of their content.

 ### Consolidation of User Preferences